Te Wānanga o Aotearoa_Arahi Kaupapa_Diploma in Small Business & Project Management

 Use at work

-Apply for roles in business administration, project coordination, or management.
+Apply to running your own business.
+Or, pursue a career pathway in business administration, project coordination, or management.
 The project management skills you gain will support leadership positions across a range of industries and community organisations.

 Community involvement